push-based/observable-hq--audit/README.md

 [http://observablehq.com](http://observablehq.com)

 **Conditions**
-I used "native throtteling" in this audit, which means all my measures are done in my kitchen with flaky internet connection and no power pluck in. 😅
+I used "native throtteling" in this audit 🤣, which means all my measures are done in my kitchen with flaky internet connection and no power pluck in. 😅
-The only thing I made shure was to have everyithing open in incognito mode.
+The only thing I made shure was to have everything open in incognito mode.

 **Device**
-All the measures are done on a ThinkPad X1 (i7 8th Gen) on a Windows OS
+All the measures are done on a _ThinkPad X1 (i7 8th Gen)_ on a _Windows OS_

 ## Base Measures

-Following measures where taken:
+The following measures where taken:
 - Page refresh (a full page refresh triggeres over the performace panel)
 - Page re-dom (a full removal and addinf back of the DOM)
 - Page re-calculate (transformZ 0.1 on body)